Fundamental and Practical Aspects of Waste Heat Recovery

 - Mechanical engineers and engineering managers working with waste heat recovery systems who are looking to learn about different system and component design and optimization strategies

-- Technical managers and development engineers looking to improve or expand the product range by incorporating innovative engineering solutions into the waste heat recovery system design
+- Engineering professionals working in the power generation or utility space looking to looking to improve or expand the product range by incorporating innovative engineering solutions into the waste heat recovery system design

 * Please note, lunch will be included in the price of this workshop

 *Registration fee includes entrance to the EUEC conference and entrance to the Waste Heat Recovery workshop

 * The 22nd Annual Energy, Utility & Environment Conference, is USA’s largest professional networking & educational event of its kind, held February 25 - 27, 2019 at the San Diego Convention Center, San Diego, CA. Learn more about the event by visiting http://www.euec.com/